 After the train has been started, the throttle may be advanced as rapidly as desired to accelerate the train.
 The speed with which the throttle is advanced depends upon demands of the schedule and the type of locomotive and train involved.
-In general however, advancing the throttle one notch at a time is a good practice and will minimize slipping.
+In general however, advancing the throttle one notch at a time is desired to prevent slipping.